yourlabs/blog/content/authors/jpic/_index.md

 following a developer path, while working "in the shadows" to ensure great success.

-In 20 years, James has worked for large accounts such as Bull, Alcatel or the CNRS, in the cloud for Numergy which has earned him to contribute to OpenStack, as well as for small startups or SMEs that he is passionate about, but also on a voluntary basis for groups such as Quadrature du Net on the Memopol project which is famous for being the critical software to block the ACTA EU law project.

 In 2012 James Pic started a new plugin for the Django framework, which today benefits from more than one million downloads per year, which attests to the confidence that the industry have in his code, now used by FANGs, banks,